markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 The card supports the General Instruments AY-3-8910, the Yamaha 2149, and (with an adaptor) the General Instruments AY-3-8912.
 However, from the point of sound generation, the three chips are indistinguishable.
 Below I refer to the AY-3-8910 chip, only because that is the sound chip I have.
 Either of the others will work equally well.

 There are a few revisions of the sound card.
 At the time of writing, the Rev 5 board seems to be the most common, though there is also a Rev 6 board, which uses a different addressing mode.
-Most of the instructions below are based on the Rev 5 board.
-However, I am in the process of adding information/ code for the Rev 6 board.
+The software on this site generally works with either version of the card, though you may need to do some customisation.
+Also, much of the software will work with the [Boldfield Soundbox](https://www.jupiter-ace.co.uk/hardware_EMESoundCard.html) -- an interface developed in the 1980s for the Jupiter Ace, which also uses the AY-3-8910 sound chip.

 ## Building the Card

-Build the card following the instructions for the RC2014 computer, using the same jumper settings.
-The only jumper, on the sound card, that may need adjusting is the clock-divide setting (JP5).
+Build the card following the instructions for the RC2014 computer.
+I recommend you use the default jumper settings, though you may need adjusting is the clock-divide setting (JP5 on Rev 5 card and JP9 on Rev 6 card).
 If you run your Minstrel 4th at 6.5 MHz, then you should select divide-by-4 option.
 Whereas, if you run your Minstrel 4th at 3.25 MHz, you should select divide-by-2.

 You also need to configure the Z80 Clock jumper on the Minstrel 4th board to pass through the clock signal to the RC2014 bus.
 Do this by bridging pins 5 and 6 (labelled RC2014/1).
 This is in addition to bridging either pins 1 and 2 (for 3.25 MHz clock) or pins 3 and 4 (for 6.5 MHz clock).